 Joseph A. Fischer

-Although his primary focus is on complex energy and commercial litigation matters, Tré’s over twenty years of litigation experience includes both business and commercial disputes and significant personal injury matters.
+With a primary focus on complex energy, real estate, and business litigation matters, Tré’s nearly thirty years of litigation experience includes both commercial disputes and significant personal injury matters.
 He also has handled the investigation and litigation resulting from catastrophic explosions, releases, spills, and other industrial incidents.
 Tré has represented both plaintiffs and defendants and has trial and appellate experience in both state and federal courts.
 He regularly practices before both, as well as before regulatory agencies and arbitration panels.
-He has broad experience in the energy industry, representing public and private oil and gas producers, natural gas pipeline companies, natural gas processing companies, and electric power generators in federal and state courts and before arbitration panels throughout the country.
-Tré has managed and successfully resolved numerous complex, high-profile litigation matters with $100s of million at stake.
+He has broad experience in the energy industry, representing public and private natural gas pipeline companies, natural gas processing companies, natural gas traders, electric power generators, and oil and gas producers in federal and state courts and before arbitration panels throughout the country.
+He also has significant experience representing real estate developers and commercial real estate owners in important litigation, including in material mass actions.

 Recognizing his skill and experience handling complex, high-stakes legal matters in many contexts, Tré’s clients often call upon him outside of litigation.
 Tré has considerable experience in transaction structuring, negotiation, and documentation in the energy and manufacturing industries across a broad range of asset, stock, and real estate transactions in several states and internationally.
-He has particular experience with transactions involving natural gas asets, gathering agreements, and processing agreements and with transactions involving contaminated properties, environmental risk transfer, Brownfield redevelopment, distressed assets, and other complex legal and risk management issues.
+He has particular experience with transactions involving natural gas assets, gathering agreements, and processing agreements in the midstream segment and with transactions involving contaminated properties, environmental risk transfer, Brownfield redevelopment, distressed assets, and other complex legal and risk management issues.
 He also has developed, implemented, and managed environmental, health, and safety audit and compliance programs.